dancowen1/PhDPersonalPageTutorial/content/_index.md

 ### Computational Social Scientist in Online Political Communication & Platform Governance

 I am **Daniel Cowen**, a PhD candidate in Computational Social Science at the University of Groningen.
-As a researcher, I study the dynamics of social systems—how conflict, cooperation, and innovation emerge and spread across networks.
-My work combines digital trace analysis, NLP, Bayesian modeling, and agent-based simulation to understand patterns of behavior, whether mapping toxic cascades in political discussions, tracking friendship formation, or analyzing innovation ecosystems.
+As a researcher, I study the dynamics of social systems - specifically how conflict, cooperation, and innovation emerge and spread across networks.
+My work combines digital trace analysis, NLP, empirical modeling, and agent-based simulation to understand patterns of behavior, whether mapping toxic cascades in political discussions, tracking friendship formation, or analyzing innovation ecosystems.
 I connect empirical findings to questions of platform design, democratic speech, and social identity, all through the lens of computational social science.

 ## Research Interests